Voluntary Disclosure and Personalized Pricing: Two Examples

 When the monopolist receives message $m_k$, he charges $a_{k+1}$ thereby selling to that entire segment.
 Relative to no-personalized-pricing, this equilibrium strictly improves consumer surplus for all $v$ in $\left(0,1/2\right]$, and leaves consumer surplus unchanged for all other types. \end{observation}

 In this equilibrium, the highest market segment is composed of types in $\left(\frac{1}{2},1\right]$, all of which send the message $m_0\equiv \left[\frac{1}{2},1\right]$; the next highest market segment comprises types in $\left(\frac{1}{4},\frac{1}{2}\right]$, all of which send the message $m_1\equiv \left[\frac{1}{4},\frac{1}{2}\right]$, and so on and so forth.
 We depict this partition in \autoref{Figure-Zeno}.
 Once the monopolist receives any message corresponding to each market segment, he believes that the consumer's value is uniformly distributed on it.
-His optimal price then is to price at the bottom of the segment.
+His optimal strategy then is to price at the bottom of the segment.
 Therefore, trade occurs with probability $1$, with each higher consumer type capturing some surplus.

 This equilibrium generates an ex ante consumer surplus of $\frac{1}{6}$ and producer surplus of $\frac{1}{3}$, each of which is higher than what is achieved without personalized pricing.
-All types in $(1/2,1]$ receive the same price that they would have if personalized pricing were infeasible, and almost every other type is strictly better off.\footnote{The consumer of type $v$ obtains surplus $v-\left(\frac{1}{2}\right)^{\lfloor \frac{\log v}{\log (1/2)}\rfloor+1}$ where $\lfloor\cdot\rfloor$ denotes the floor function.
-This expression is strictly positive for all $v>0$.} Thus, personalized pricing generates a Pareto improvement for the monopolist and each consumer type.
+All types in $(1/2,1]$ receive the same price that they would have if personalized pricing were infeasible, and almost every other type is strictly better off.
+Thus, personalized pricing improves the monopolist's profit, strictly improves the surplus for some consumer types without making any worse off.